top of page

 Rooted Nutrition will never sell fake whole food supplements or products from companies owned by horrible corporations like Nestle.
 We hope natural food retailers and stores will practice what they preach.

-Ethics must be more than just putting signs up in your store or nice pictures on your website.
+Ethics must be more than just posting signs in your store or posting nice pictures on your website.
 Actions matter more than words.

-Real whole food supplements are some of the best and most nourishing ones.
+Real whole-food supplements are some of the best and most nourishing.
 We highly recommend them as the ideal complement to a healthy diet to help supply your foundational nutritional needs.

 Cow and Bull - Whole food formulas for nourishing and building health.

-Many people do not know where to start when it comes to choosing which whole-food supplements might be right for them.
-If you are wondering which supplements might be right for you, email us at info@rooted-nutrition.com, and we would be happy to help you get on the road to a healthier you!
+Many people do not know where to start when choosing which whole-food supplements might be right for them.
+If you have questions email us at info@rooted-nutrition.com, or book a free call, and we would be happy to help you get on the road to a healthier you!

 bottom of page